-When it comes to vehicle routing problems with time windows, the main focus is put on ride scheduling.
-A software solution should consider not only the time periods when the visits to the locations must be performed but also the travel time between different destination points.
-The VRPTWs is a quite typical issue for companies which give their customers an opportunity to choose the time of delivery.
+When it comes to vehicle routing problems with time windows, the main focus is put on the ride schedules.
+A software solution should consider not only the periods when the visits to the locations must be performed but also the travel time between different destination points.
+The VRPTWs is quite a typical issue for companies that allow their customers to choose the time of delivery.

 For example, we all know how irritating it is when a courier who had to come from 12 p.m. to 2 p.m. is still en route at 4 p.m.
 If they arrive before a time window opens, it’ll, of course, be a more beneficial situation for us as customers.
 But from the business perspective, both scenarios are equally bad since they mean that the company’s resources are used rather inefficiently.

 The delivery of goods usually requires a lot of resources, from vehicles to driver working hours.
-If a company spends more of them than it’s minimum necessary for a certain operation, the business is losing its money.
-So the task is to build such a system that would allow an organization to deliver goods with the lowest possible amount of resources but with no compromises on speed and quality.
+If a company spends more of them than it’s minimum necessary for a certain operation, the business is wasting its resources/money.
+So the task is to build such a system that would allow an organization to deliver goods with the lowest possible amount of resources but without compromising on the speed and quality of the delivery.

 Resource constraints impact the VRP only indirectly, yet they play a crucial role in the effective work of the whole system.
-For instance, if a company has only one available loading dock and there are several trucks that need to be loaded at the same time, a queue is inevitable.
-This may lead to delays, customer dissatisfaction, and high operational costs.
+For instance, if a company has only one available loading dock and several trucks need to be loaded at the same time, a queue is inevitable.
+This may lead to delays, customer dissatisfaction, and high operating costs.

-Implementing route optimization software in the company’s logistics processes is the fastest and the most efficient way to solve the vehicle routing problem of any kind.
-The good news is that there are a lot of available options nowadays.
-But you’ll have to do deep research to find a solution that will meet your specific requirements and fits your business best.
+Implementing route optimization software into the company’s logistical processes is the surest, fastest, and most efficient way of solving a vehicle routing problem of any kind that a company might be facing.
+The good news is that there are many available options to choose from nowadays.
+But you’ll have to do deep research to find a solution that will meet your specific requirements and best fit your business needs.

 Standalone vs integrated system

 Most fleet and transportation management systems contain integrated route optimization tools with some basic functionality.
-So if your business goes through a digital transformation process or you’re looking for a more holistic solution that would automate several transportation activities, it would be a nice idea to acquire such multifunctional software.
+So if your business goes through a digital transformation process or you’re looking for a more holistic solution that would automate several transportation activities, it would be a good idea to acquire/phase in such multifunctional software.

-But management systems aimed at solving several logistics challenges also have their downsides.
-First of all, building or purchasing a complex solution will probably require more investments than opting for a standalone route optimization software.
-Secondly, fleet and transportation management systems are often stuffed with numerous default functions.
-If some of them remain unused (that is quite likely), they will just confuse your delivery managers and make their work harder.
+But management systems aimed at solving several logistical challenges also have their downfalls.
+First of all, building or purchasing a wholesome, complex solution will probably require more investments than opting for a standalone route optimization software.
+Secondly, fleet and transportation management systems are often stuffed with numerous default, baseline functions.
+If some of them remain unused (which is quite likely), they will just confuse your delivery managers and make their work harder.

-Unfortunately, there is no one-size-fits-all option that would satisfy the needs of any business.
-To make the right decision, review the logistics processes of your company, calculate the budget, and consult with a professional business analyst.
+Unfortunately, there is no one-size-fits-all option that would simultaneously cover and satisfy the needs of all businesses.
+To make the right decision, review the logistical processes of your company, calculate the budget, and consult with a professional business analyst.

 Off-the-shelf vs custom solution

 This is another important choice you have to make in order to solve the VRP with the help of technologies.
 Ready-made software might be a good option if you’re still doubting exactly what functionality will satisfy your business needs.
-In such a case, using some off-the-shelf route optimization systems will help you get a better understanding of your requirements and features you want to have.
+In this case, using some off-the-shelf route optimization systems will help you get a better understanding of your requirements and give you a sense of what feature set you might want to or will want to ultimately have.